ervandew/eclim/src/doc/content/eclimd.rst

 **Starting eclimd**

-**Linux**:  To start eclimd from linux, simply execute the eclimd script found in $ECLIPSE_HOME/plugins/org.eclim_version/bin.
+**Linux**:  To start eclimd from linux, simply execute the eclimd script found in your eclipse root directory: $ECLIPSE_HOME/eclimd

-**Windows**: The easiest way to start eclimd in windows is to double click on the eclimd.bat file found in $ECLIPSE_HOME/plugins/org.eclim_version/bin.
+**Windows**: The easiest way to start eclimd in windows is to double click on the eclimd.bat file found in your eclipse root directory:
+%ECLIPSE_HOME%/eclimd.bat

 **Stopping eclimd**